 Investing in home gym equipment can be a great decision for your health and well-being.
-However, it is easy to make costly and frustrating mistakes if you are not careful about how you shop.
-Here are the common mistakes to avoid to maximize your investment and ensure a positive workout experience.
+However, it is easy to make costly and frustrating mistakes if you are not careful about how you make your purchases.
+Here are common mistakes to avoid to maximize your investment and ensure a positive workout experience.

 1. Not Assessing Your Needs and Goals